Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 #### Training a Multilayer Perceptron Model using Sklearn

-We could simply train a Support Vector Classifier or Random Forest (and I do on my [Github](https://github.com/Chai-T29)), but I decided to use a simple neural network instead because a lot of the data is not linearly separable.
+We could just train a Support Vector Classifier or Random Forest (and I do on my [Github](https://github.com/Chai-T29)), but I decided to use a simple neural network instead because a lot of the data is not linearly separable.

 ```python
 mlp = MLPClassifier(alpha=0.07, batch_size=200, epsilon=1e-8, n_iter_no_change=10, learning_rate='adaptive', hidden_layer_sizes=(250, 500, 100), max_iter=1000, random_state=42)